PixarAnimationStudios/OpenSubdiv/documentation/compatibility.rst

 section of compatibility with OpenSubdiv 2.x.

-In addition to some features between RenderMan and OpenSubdiv that are not compatibile, there are also other differences that may be present due to differences in the implementations of similar features.
+In addition to some features between RenderMan and OpenSubdiv that are not compatible, there are also other differences that may be present due to differences in the implementations of similar features.

 For most use cases, OpenSubdiv 3.0 is largely compatible with RenderMan, there